 Beside a physical workout yoga promotes and supports an overall well-being and enhanced quality of life.
 Be it digestive issues, cardiovascular health, diabetes, stress, anxiety, sleep issues and emotional problems, yoga can help you and I am sure this reason enough to make yoga part of your everyday.

 Have you ever thought about getting into yoga but never found the right time?
-Well the time is here and now.
-Yoga at home is simple, hassle free and super comfortable.
+Well, the time is here and now.
+Yoga at home is simple, hassle-free and super comfortable.
 The benefits of yoga are immense and extend beyond the physical health of an individual.
 Several studies have shown that yoga as a practice has a calming and relaxing impact on the mind and emotional body too.

 To put it very simply every yoga session will leave your joints and muscles feeling stretched, strengthened, and relaxed.
-Internally yoga brings about stimulation and improves functioning of the organs and glands resulting in a more rebalanced and re-energized you.
+Internally yoga brings about stimulation and improves the functioning of the organs and glands resulting in a more rebalanced and re-energized you.

 Yoga is so much more than just exercise, and what is great is that it is for anyone and everyone.
 Yes, you could be lean, overweight, young, old even a child, there is a yoga style for all your needs.
 If you were ever conscious that maybe you couldn’t get into the complex poses, that’s another reason yoga at home is such a great thing.
 Yoga always encourages you to do what you can, listen to your body and go with the flow.
-It is not about achieving everything in one day and so now all you need to do is sign up to your very own class at home.
+It is not about achieving everything in one day and so now all you need to do is sign up for your very own class at home.

 Why Yoga At Home?

 Well for one we are in lockdown so getting out and into a class may be challenging but if we take a closer look there are quite a few benefits to doing yoga at home.
 While our lives before the pandemic have always been a rush, it saves time and you won’t have to worry about being late anymore.
-Home yoga gives you the opportunity to choose a time that suits you not the other way round.
+Home yoga gives you the opportunity to choose a time that suits you not the other way around.
 How many times have you found a class that you loved but were disappointed because the timings of the class or location did not match your schedule?
-You can also travel light, many of us carry our yoga essentials to work and back every day because we go to a class before or after work hours to saves us time.
-No more little things putting you off, truly enjoy the pure joy of yoga.
+You can also travel light, many of us carry our yoga essentials to work and back every day because we go to a class before or after work hours to save time.
+No more little things put you off, truly enjoy the pure joy of yoga.

 What Will You Need?